huncijr/Dino-style-onekey-tut/README.md

 The Chrome dino game works like this: the little guy stands still on the left while the world scrolls past him.
 Cacti (and later pterodactyls) come from the right.
 You jump over them.
 Speed ramps up forever until you crash.

 We're doing the same thing.
 Our dino sits at ~12% from the left edge.
-Everything else — the ground dots, the spike obstacles — moves left.
+Everything else (the ground dots, the spike obstacles) moves left.
 Your brain reads this as "running to the right."

 ---